British European Airways Flight 548: Orly (Paris) incident

 In December 1968, the captain of a Trident 1C departing Orly Airport for London tried to improve climb performance by retracting the flaps shortly after take-off.
-This was a non-standard procedure, and shortly afterward he also retracted the leading-edge droops.
+This was a non-standard procedure, and shortly afterward, he also retracted the leading-edge droops.
 This configuration of high-lift devices at a low airspeed would have resulted in a deep stall, but the co-pilot noticed the error, increased airspeed and re-extended the droops, and the flight continued normally.
 The event became known as the "Paris Incident" or the "Orly Incident" among BEA staff.

 Naples incident

-In a further near-accident, a Trident 2E, G-AVFH, climbing away from London Heathrow for Naples in May 1970, experienced what was claimed by its flight crew to have been a spontaneous uncommanded retraction of the leading-edge slats which was initially unnoticed by any of them.
+In the second near-accident, a Trident 2E (G-AVFH) climbing away from London Heathrow for Naples in May 1970 experienced what was claimed by its flight crew to have been a spontaneous uncommanded retraction of the leading-edge slats which was initially unnoticed by any of them.
 The aircraft's automatic systems sensed the loss of airspeed and lift and issued two stall warnings.
 Since the crew did not initially detect anything amiss, they disabled the automatic system.
-While doing so, the first officer noticed and immediately remedied the problem by re-extending the retracted slats, and the flight continued normally.
+While doing so, the co-pilot noticed and immediately remedied the problem by re-extending the retracted slats, and the flight continued normally.

-Investigations into the event found no mechanical malfunction that could have caused the premature leading-edge device retraction, and stated that the aircraft had "just about managed to stay flying".
-A possible design fault in the high-lift control interlocks came under suspicion, although this was discounted during the investigation into the crash of Papa India.
-The event became known as the "Naples Incident" or the "Foxtrot Hotel Incident" (after the registration of the aircraft concerned) at BEA and was examined during the accident inquiry.
-The forward fuselage of this aircraft is preserved and on public display at the de Havilland Aircraft Heritage Centre, London Colney.
+Investigations into this incident found no mechanical malfunction that could have caused the premature leading-edge device retraction, and stated that the aircraft had "just about managed to stay flying."
+A possible design fault in the high-lift control interlocks came under suspicion, although this was discounted during the investigation into the crash of Flight 548.
+The event became known as the "Naples Incident" or the "Foxtrot Hotel Incident" (after the registration of the aircraft concerned) within BEA and was examined during the accident inquiry.
+The forward fuselage of this aircraft involved in the "Naples Incident" is preserved and on public display at the de Havilland Aircraft Heritage Centre, London Colney.

 Previous ground accident involving G-ARPI

 An accident affecting G-ARPI had occurred on 3 July 1968.
-Due to a control failure, an Airspeed Ambassador freight aircraft, G-AMAD, deviated from the runway on landing at Heathrow and struck G-ARPI and its neighbouring sister aircraft, G-ARPT, while they were parked unoccupied near Terminal 1, resulting in six fatalities from the freighter's eight occupants.
+Due to a control failure, an Airspeed Ambassador freight aircraft (G-AMAD) deviated from the runway on landing at Heathrow and struck G-ARPI and its neighbouring sister aircraft, G-ARPT, while they were parked unoccupied near Terminal 1, resulting in six fatalities from the freighter's eight occupants.
 G-ARPT was cut in two and damaged beyond economic repair; G-ARPI lost its tail fin, which was repaired at a cost of £750,000 (£ million today).
 G-ARPI performed satisfactorily thereafter, and the incident is thought to have had no bearing on its subsequent crash.

 G-ARPI later suffered some minor undercarriage damage as a result of skidding off the runway at Basel during a cross-wind landing on 4 February 1970.